robertrottermann/breitsch_mitglieder/local_odoo18_enterprise_setup_updated.md

 # 🐘 Run Odoo 18 Enterprise Locally with Docker Compose

-This guide walks you through running a local clone of your Odoo 18 Enterprise backup using Docker Compose.
+This guide walks you through running a local clone of your Odoo 18 Enterprise backup using Docker Compose — now including secure password reset for users.

 ---